 These problems are not confined to the upper reaches of our rivers – metal rich riverbed material moves on high flows and is deposited far from its source.
 Sediments in the Tyne estuary are contaminated with heavy metals which originated in the uplands, and metal-rich sediments can be found throughout the Tyne system.
 In fact, rare metal-tolerant plants thrive on floodplains which are regularly inundated by metal-rich sediments and are protected.
 Calaminarian Grasslands are protected SSSI features in our landscape.
 One of the big conundrums for the future is how to manage the pollution from abandoned mines to acceptable levels while also preserving species and habitats protected under environmental and archaeological legislation.

 We hope to use our tried and tested green engineering methods (e.g. tree material, willow spiling, and other forms of assisted natural recovery) along with sediment traps and drainage controls at eroding sites which contribute metal rich sediments to our rivers.
-At the moment we do not have the funding to begin remediation, but given the large-scale impact metal-rich sediments have on our rivers we would like to target this for future work.
+At the present time we are seeking funding to begin remediation, because given the large-scale impact metal-rich sediments have on our rivers this is a significant target for future work.

 We are the Tyne co-ordinator of the national Riverfly Partnership’s monitoring initiative.
 We have been training and supporting volunteers to record the health of their river via the RiverFly Monitoring programme since 2007.
 We have run 6 full day workshops to date and now have an excellent band of volunteers gathering data on pollution sensitive invertebrates in the river and tributaries throughout the Tyne catchment.